 What did Susan Silton do?

 It seems that both fumigation tents and stripes are related to the function of othering those contaminated, whether socially contaminated for supposed moral reasons or for reasons of infestation – either way, these serve/served to single out people who are in one way or another deemed unclean or undesirable within mainstream society.
-The stripe has evolved over the years into a decorative item, as is made clear with the sale items covered in bright aesthetically pleasing stripes that are pretty enough to be a candy wrapper.
+The stripe has evolved over the years into a decorative item, made clear with the sale items covered in bright, aesthetically pleasing stripes that are pretty enough to be a candy wrapper.

 Why did she do it?